lorengordon/systemprep-content/windows/salt/srv/states/base/pshelp/README.md

 To update the pshelp files:

-- Deploy a plain vanilla ws2012r2 instance (this will get pshelp files that can be used on ws2008 or later, as well)
+- Deploy a plain vanilla ws2012r2 instance (this procedure will get pshelp files that can be used on any system with PowerShell 3.0 or later)
 - Open Server Manager, go to the "Features" page, and expand every arrow and select every feature
-- Once the features finish installing, restart the machine
+- Once the features finish installing, restart the machine.
+The first login will restart the instance again, automatically.
 - Open a PowerShell window and run the following commands:
   - `mkdir C:\pshelp`
   - `Save-Help -Module * -DestinationPath C:\pshelp -Force -Verbose`